Harvey and Irma walloped what would have been a strong jobs gain.

 Other figures in the monthly report paint a more consistently positive picture.
 Economists say some of the disconnect stems from the fact that the Department of Labor’s monthly snapshot on jobs is gathered from two different surveys, with different methodologies and timelines for collecting data.

-“I’m on Main Street and I see the work that our clients are doing — they’re all still hiring,” said Tom Gimbel, founder and CEO of staffing and recruiting firm LaSalle Network.
-“My open job orders with clients is up in October and was up in September,” he said.
+“I’m on Main Street and I see the work that our clients are doing — they’re all still hiring,” said Tom Gimbel, founder and CEO of the staffing and recruiting firm LaSalle Network.
+“My open job orders with clients is up in October and was up in September."

 LinkedIn chief economist Guy Berger suggested that the improvements in labor force participation could be coming at the expense of more rapidly accelerating wages.
 “We’re discovering there still is this pool of people willing to work and keeping wage pressure down,” he said.
 “Job growth is moderate, but it’s fast enough the soak up the shadow supply of workers,” he said, although he added it might be another year or more before this impact trickles down to workers’ paychecks.